aam-007/phonexfy/README.md

 5. Lastly, copy everything from the Host to block Spotify Ads.txt file, move the host file to the desktop from the directory: C:\Windows\System32\Drivers\etc and paste the hosts from the text document.

-6. Ready !, you will have the ads blocked.
+ Ready!, you will have the ads blocked.

+ # Conclusion
+ Thanks for reading/downloading my files and projects.

+ uWu